escodebar/trainings/slides.md

 👉<!-- .element: style="display: inline; position: absolute; left: 855px; top: 360px; transform: rotate(45deg) scalex(-1); font-weight: bold; color: brown; font-size: 30pt;" class="fragment" -->

 👉<!-- .element: style="display: inline; position: absolute; left: 445px; top: 415px; transform: rotate(45deg); font-weight: bold; color: brown; font-size: 100pt;" class="fragment" -->

+Notes:
+* When opening a pull request, a lot of metadata can be set
+* The notes and the title should be very explicit
+* Similar to the commit message, explain the "why" instead of the "what", since the "what" is visible in the commits
+* Add screenshots of the application to make the changes more clear

 ---